US STOCKS-Stellar jobs data helps Wall St recoup Brexit losses

 By Yashaswini Swamynathan

-July 8 Wall Street rallied on Friday to recover all of its post-Brexit losses after data showed the best U.S. job growth in eight months in June.
+July 8 Wall Street recovered all of its Brexit-sparked losses on Friday after data showed that the U.S. economy posted its largest job gains in eight months in June, strongly rebounding from dismal numbers in May.

-After a dismal report for May that raised concerns about the health of the economy, employers added 287,000 jobs in June, beating market expectations for the first time in four months.

-Analysts on average had expected the economy to add 175,000 jobs last month.
+The economy added 287,000 jobs in the public and private sectors in June, compared with the 175,000 expected by economists.

-The June data suggested that May was an aberration and not indicative of weakness in the labor market that could further delay an interest rate hike by the Federal Reserve.
+The robust numbers confirm that the May jobs data, which was revised to 11,000 from 38,000, was an aberration and not indicative of weakness in the labor market.

+Unemployment in June rose to 4.9 percent, compared with the estimate of 4.8 percent.
+A reading below 5 percent indicates full employment.

+The data, collected a week before Britain voted on its European Union membership, will feed into the U.S. Federal Reserve's plans on rate hikes but traders do not expect the central bank to move anytime soon.

-Britain's vote to leave the European Union set off a global two-day selloff that dragged the three major U.S. indexes to their lowest in 10 months in June.
+The Brexit vote set off a global two-day selloff that dragged the three major indexes to their lowest in 10 months in June.

-"There's reason to believe the Fed could start talking about a December rate hike," said Brian Jacobsen, chief portfolio strategist at Wells Fargo Funds Management in Menomonee Falls, Wisconsin.
+"We'll have to see how the economy weathers the increase in uncertainty from Brexit and the stronger dollar, but there's reason to believe the Fed could start talking about a December rate hike," said Brian Jacobsen, chief portfolio strategist, Wells Fargo Funds Management, Menomonee Falls, Wisconsin.

-Financial stocks, which would benefit from a rate hike, soared following the jobs report.
-JPMorgan, Wells Fargo and Bank of America rose about 2 percent, and were the top influences on the S&P 500.
-Goldman Sachs' 2.2 percent rise provided the biggest boost to the Dow.
+Financial stocks soared following the jobs report.
+JPMorgan , Wells Fargo and Bank of America rose about 2 percent, and were the top influences on the S&P 500.

-Traders are pricing in a 26.5 percent chance of a rate increase in December, up from 18.4 percent ahead of the jobs report, according to CME Group's FedWatch tool.
+The Fed next meets on July 26-27.
+Traders are pricing in a 22.8 percent chance of a rate hike in December, according to CME Group's FedWatch tool.

-The rally also put the three indexes on track to gain for the second straight week.
+The rally also put the three indexes on track to book gains for the week.

 All major S&P indexes were higher, led by a 1.57 percent rise in the financials sector.